CaDoodleWebsite/cadoodlecad.github.io/docs/docs/landing.md

 1. Undo of operations
 1. Stretch and move handles
 1. Library of examples
-1. Nearest Surface snappping
+1. Nearest Surface snapping

-However, this workflow suffers from a few fundemental problems:
+However, this workflow suffers from a few fundamental problems:

 1. Web based UI means it is enclosed by whomever runs the server
 1. Subscription model is precarious (Autodesk is not known as a reliable partner for free tools over time)